You are viewing a story from harrypotterfanfiction.com

 The girls curtsied once for their father, and once for Aunt Rowena before going back to their bedroom.

 "Girls," Addie called, as soon as they were all present.
 "I know it's difficult with Father coming home and Aunt Rowena being here, but I don't want you to worry.
 Things will keep going on like normal, and everything will be fine.
-Ok?"
+All right?"

-There were a few murmured agreements, and seeing that none of her sisters would be easily cheered up, Addie walked to Dezzy's bed and used all her strength to push it aside.
+There were a few murmured agreements, but when she saw that none of her sisters would be easily cheered up, Addie walked to Dezzy's bed and used all her strength to push it aside.
 Soon, all the girls were helping, and the bed was easily moved back from the wall, the panel behind it swinging open.
 Dezzy felt her heart flutter as she followed her sisters down to the sparkling silver forest that waited for them.
 She grinned as the pavilion came into view, and as expected, she could see a tall, dark-haired figure waiting for them.